admlw/CMFUsersGuide/md/cmfusersguide.md

   <outdir>              : location where the output root files should go
   <systematic name>     : optional name for systematically shifted set
 ```
-The script will start a series of jobs that run locally and in the background to convert each of the possible event selections and horn currents available in the `makeEventListsFromDecaf.sh` script.
+The script will start a series of jobs that run locally and in the background (using `nohup`) to convert each of the possible event selections and horn currents available in the `makeEventListsFromDecaf.sh` script.

 This script must be run multiple times to create a complete eventlist.
 For example, for the `calib-shift-(fd/nd)-xyview-neg-offset` systematic uncertainty, the script must be run in the following configurations: